PrathamBapat/Fetch-Project/README.md

 ## How to Run The Code

-Follow these steps to run the code:
+##### Follow these steps to run the code:

+ - Please ensure you have Python installed on your system before running these commands.

 1. **Download the project folder.**